-Local business includes the raising of crops and livestock, finance, insurance, real estate, manufacturing, health, retail and service trades.
+Local business includes finance, insurance, real estate, manufacturing, health care, retail, service trades and agriculture.
 Approximately 956 establishments offer employment to 6,455 people in a 15 mile radius.
-Richmond has a strong local labor force, as well as additional labor pool from many surrounding communities.
-The City works in partnership with the Richmond Redevelopment Corporation to assist businesses in our community.
+Richmond has a strong local labor force, as well as additional workforce from surrounding communities.

 • Henkel Corporation Branch – 411